 (3) Any kind of ending

-3. How many romantic relationships can you have before you consider yourself a ‘failure’ at love? (expectations of exclusivity)
+3. How many romantic relationships can you have before you consider yourself a ‘failure’ at love? (expectations of early success)

 (0) An infinite number